 Muscardin

 Muscardin is a rare red Rhone grape, apparently never found anywhere outside the Rhone and planted sparingly even there.
-It makes a fresh, floral red when vinified, low in alcohol and high in acid.
-It's still new to us at Tablas Creek, grafted in 2019, and first harvested in 2020.
+It makes a fresh, floral red when vinified, low in alcohol and with spicy notes of red fruit and green herbs.
+Its arrival at Tablas Creek in 2019 completed the Beaucastel Chateauneuf-du-Pape collection.

 History